Sutaai/dotfiles/README.md

 # Sutaai's Dotfiles

+Hi!
+I do not longer require chezmoi, as I am [no longer daily driving Linux on different computers](https://sutaai.me/posts/alright-windows-you-win/) :)
+As such, I am archiving this repository.
+But there might be a possibility for me to unarchive it at some point.
+Whatsoever, it is good knowledge to have and keep.

 This is my collection of dotfiles I am using for my differents computers.

 It is compatible with Linux only.
 No Windows support will be (ever) added.